Exhibition Dates: November 5– December 17, 2022

 Joachim Bandau (b.1936) belongs to a protean group of German artists, along with Gerhard Richter, Joseph Beuys, and Imi Knoebel, who came out of the Kunstakademie Düsseldorf in 1961.
-He began painting black watercolors in 1983.
-The paintings embody the political, aesthetic and spiritual discourse of his 50-year career.
-Nuanced in technique and posture, Bandau’s watercolors require a lithe balance.
+PSG had our first exhibition with Joachim Bandau in 2000, presenting his Black Watercolors.
+Already known for his early sculpture and drawings, Bandau began painting watercolors in the late 1970’s, with his first museum show in 1983.
+The Black watercolors became the distilled discourse of his political, aesthetic and spiritual discourse over the past 50-years.

 Joachim Bandau lives and works in Germany.
-He’s represented in over 45 museum collections including the Kunstmuseum Basel; Museum Ludwig, Cologne; Kunstmuseum Nürnberg; Jewish Museum, Berlin; Suermondt-Ludwig-Museum Aachen; Zeppelin Museum, Friedrichshafen; and the Achenbach Collection of the Fine Arts Museums of San Francisco, with over 20 public installations throughout Europe.
-Bandau’s work can be viewed at Art Basel, Art Cologne, Art HK12 Hongkong, along with other international art fairs.
+Recent and current exhibitions include La Biennale de Lyon, France; along with his recently closed solo exhibition at the Kunsthalle Basel, Switzerland.
+Bandau is represented in over 45 museum collections including the Kunstmuseum Basel; Museum Ludwig, Cologne; Kunstmuseum Nürnberg; Jewish Museum Berlin; Suermondt-Ludwig-Museum, Aachen; Zeppelin Museum, Friedrichshafen; and the Achenbach Collection of the Fine Arts Museums of San Francisco, with over 20 public installations throughout Europe.